Grego22/Employee_Time_Clock/README.md

 ## License
-[This project is licensed under the MIT License - see the] (docs/License.md)
+This project is licensed under the MIT License - see the[License.md] (..docs/License.md)